Main Content

 This figure illustrates the situation and shows which solutions each of the methods return.
 The blue line represents the infinite number of solutions to the equation x2=-23x1+83.
 The orange circle represents the minimum distance from the origin to the line of solutions, and the solution returned by lsqminnorm lies exactly at the tangent point between the line and circle, indicating it is the solution that is closest to the origin.

-Show how specifying a tolerance for the rank computation in lsqminnorm can help define the scale of the problem so that random noise does not corrupt the solution.
+You can specify a tolerance for the rank computation or a Tikhonov regularization factor for the solution in lsqminnorm.
+These specifications help define the scale of the problem so that random noise does not corrupt the solution.

-Create a low-rank matrix of rank 5 and a right-hand side vector b.
+Create a low-rank matrix A of rank 5 and a right-side vector b.

 U = randn(200,5);